1961 Alberta Game Reports

 Labossiere (W) and Kortzman

 (July 16) Galloping to a 15 to 5 conquest of the St. Josaphat’s Saints, the City Police Athletics stayed two-games behind the top-dog Fort Saskatchewan Red Sox in the Big Seven League standings.
-Dave Kostenuk, trying his right arm again after treatment on a troublesome back muscle, stuck it out for only 3-1/3 innings on the knoll, then gave way to Ed Williams who gained credit for his fifth victory.
-The ailing back didn’t hamper Kostenuk at the plate, however, as he lashed out two doubles and a single for three RBI’s.
+Dave Kosteniuk, trying his right arm again after treatment on a troublesome back muscle, stuck it out for only 3-1/3 innings on the knoll, then gave way to Ed Williams who gained credit for his fifth victory.
+The ailing back didn’t hamper Kosteniuk at the plate, however, as he lashed out two doubles and a single for three RBI’s.
 Teammate Herb Sewers was deadly with ducks on the pond, driving in five counters on a bases-loaded triple, a run-scoring single and a sacrifice fly.
 Catcher Rick Reinhart of the Saints clubbed the horsehide for a triple and double while clubmate, Ed Marchak who drew the collar, had his consecutive-games hitting streak snapped.

-Kostenuk, Williams (W) (4) and Kulka
+Kosteniuk, Williams (W) (4) and Kulka

 Popik (L) and Reinhart